knupel/ROMANESCO-Processing/README.md

-##ROMANESCO version 26 / Romanesco Unu 1.0.1.26
+##ROMANESCO version 27 / Romanesco Unu 1.0.2.27
 Romanesco can be your manager to test your sketch in a P3D world.
-Those sketches are the progress work for the previous [Romanesco Unu 1.0.0.25](https://github.com/StanLepunK/ROMANESCO_25). to download the built [app 1.0.0.25](http://romanescoproject.wordpress.com/download/)
+Those sketches are the progress work for [the previous releases of Romanesco Unu](https://github.com/StanLepunK/ROMANESCO_previous_release). to download the last built version [app 1.0.1.26](http://romanescoproject.wordpress.com/download/)

 ##Architecture Sketches
 * Romanesco : Sketch to set the Romanesco application.